 In a high-school biology class, we had to dissect planaria, or flatworms, mostly to witness their miraculous regeneration into two completely different organisms.
 Well, I say, “we.”
 From worms on up to frogs, I was loathe to take a blade to anything in that class, so my friend Katherine did all that sort of thing.
 The point is, there are a wide variety of flatworms, some of which, including feline tapeworms, enact their platyhelminthine revenge by living and breeding in our cats’ intestines.

 Our focus today: Are tapeworms in cats contagious?
 Can humans contract these intestinal parasites from their feline friends?
 The short and simple answer is yes.
-There’s no need to panic, though.
+There isn’t a need to panic, though.
 The tapeworm life cycle is such that your chances of hosting a parasite colony in your own intestines are remote and, better yet, it’s easily preventable.

 How do cats get worms?